-With the lower heat output of LEDs, these bulbs draw less dust and dirt, the fine dust particles do not stick as much to these, as they did to incandescent bulbs.
+There’s lower heat output from LEDs, these bulbs.
+So they draw less dust and dirt.
+The fine dust particles do not stick as much to these, as they did to the hotter incandescent bulbs.

 No Detectable Radio Interference

-We can find no carrier waves from these bulbs on the AM radio or other shortwave, medium- and long-wave radio bands.
+We find no carriers from these bulbs on the AM radio, shortwave, medium- and long-wave radio bands.

 Affordable, Though Not the Cheapest Bulbs

 These are by no means bargain basement LEDs.
-Though Philips LED bulbs usually pay for themselves many times over throughout their lives, their initial cost of about $6 per bulb.
-This makes the initial investment in them slightly greater than that of compact fluorescent lamps.
-But, prices have fallen, and as LEDs become more mainstream, we expect Philips prices to fall more.
+That said, Philips LED bulbs usually pay for themselves many times over throughout their lives.
+Their cost of about $6 per bulb makes the investment slightly greater than CFL lamps.
+But, prices have fallen.
+So as LEDs become more mainstream, we expect Philips prices to fall more as well.
 Gone are the $12 to $20 single-unit prices.